Stand up for the facts!

-We reached out to both Cruz’s and Ocasio-Cortez’s offices but did not hear back.
-However, their continuing Twitter thread shed light on the crux of their dispute.
+Their continuing Twitter thread shed light on the crux of their dispute.

 Ocasio-Cortez tweeted, "@tedcruz again, you are lying.
 Pull the Clerk record.
 I proudly voted for the resolution against antisemitism you cite.
 Your statements are growing increasingly erratic and unfounded in fact."

 Cruz fired back, "Not true.
 The ‘record’ you cite is the show vote on the watered-down House resolution AFTER you BLOCKED the resolution condemning antisemitism."